 But I tried to stay connected with my culture and always tried to give back in different ways.

-I’ve always been somewhat curious about my birth mom… I would go through phases where I’d be really curious and would want to learn more and wanted to meet her, and then phases where I really didn’t care what happened.
-I knew some people who were a part of my adoption agency so when I was younger, I would bother them and try to sneak information about my birth mom when I got curious.
+I’ve always been somewhat curious about my birth mom.
+I would go through phases where I’d be really curious and would want to learn more and wanted to meet her, and then phases where I really didn’t care what happened.
+I knew some people who were part of my adoption agency, so when I was younger, I would bother them and try to sneak information about my birth mom when I got curious.
 I now know a lot about her.

 At the moment, I am not taking the time to look for my birth mom.
 But I am open-minded and mentally preparing, knowing that my career has the potential to open that door.

 My older sister and a good friend of ours went to Holt Adoptee Camp a year before I started going.
-She loved it and my parents thought it’d be good if I went as well.
+She loved it and my parents thought it would be good if I went as well.
 I started going when I was 9 and continued to go every year until I was 17, when I got to be a CIT (counselor in training).
 To this day, I am still the reigning queen for the “questions game” — a game we would play at E-square, which was the entertainment part of the night.
-You’d have two people compete against each other, and you would basically have to ask questions to each other, and who ever hesitated or answered the question lost… I never lost, which is hilarious to think about.
+You’d have two people compete against each other, and you would basically have to ask questions to each other, and whoever hesitated or answered the question lost.
+I never lost, which is hilarious to think about.

 Growing up, I always knew that being an adoptee was okay.
 I was from a small town in Oregon where everyone knew everyone.
 Although they may have teased me about a ton of other stuff, I was never ashamed or teased about being adopted.
 My time at camp opened my eyes to how many of my friends and counselors were, however, discriminated against and teased for being adopted, Asian or different in any way.

-I always talk, sing and write about honesty and how being honest and being yourself is okay, and no matter what people think, don’t ever change yourself for them and never let them bring you down.
+I always talk, sing and write about honesty and how being honest and being yourself is okay.
+No matter what people think, don’t ever change yourself for them and never let them bring you down.
 Being different is something very special.
-My years at Holt camp definitely inspired me to make a difference and stand up for diversity — not only in the music industry, but in the world.
+My years at Holt Camp definitely inspired me to make a difference and stand up for diversity — not only in the music industry, but in the world.

 I am still good friends with a handful of my old counselors and fellow campers.
 We all share so many hilarious and fun memories, but they always surprise me with the funniest and most embarrassing stories about me throughout the years that I have forgotten.

 To see my fellow campers now as counselors is truly amazing!
-Holt camp was always something I looked forward to each summer.
-It was a very bittersweet moment when I couldn’t go anymore due to the schedule with my career… But I am so happy that Holt and I have been able to partner together and I get to return to my old camp this year!
+Holt Camp was always something I looked forward to each summer.
+It was a very bittersweet moment when I couldn’t go anymore due to my career schedule.
+But I am so happy that Holt and I have been able to partner together and I get to return to my old camp this year!

 Holt is there for you — no matter what.
 If you want information or if you just need a friend, Holt is there.
 It doesn’t matter whether you were adopted domestically or internationally, whether you were adopted through Holt or another agency, you are accepted for who you are.
 That’s something that all adoptees and everyone should be told — no matter what you look like, and no matter where you are born, you are accepted for who you are and that you can do anything in this world.